CWiemholt/.github.io/Readme.md

 in the conditional determmining is the email is valid or not.

 For simplicity, I only check that it contains the @ symbol, and no other special characters from 0-9.

+Could definately improve on what I have here, however it was interesting to utilize the various concepts from the quarter.